josor001/hljs-lemma/README.md

 hljs.highlightAll();
 ```

 ## License

-Highlight.js is released under the MIT License.
-See [LICENSE][1] file
+Highlight.js as well as this module are released under the MIT License.
+See the LICENSE file
 for details.

 ### Author